 While Indonesia is certainly one of the cheapest countries in Southeast Asia, popular destinations like Bali are much pricier than elsewhere.

 But Indonesia has over 17,000 islands, so if you’re travelling on a tight budget, there are plenty of lesser-known islands where you’ll get much more bang for your buck.
 Sumatra, Java, Sulawesi, and Flores are all very cheap and well worth visiting – and in Flores, you’ll get the chance to see ancient Komodo dragons in their natural habitat!

-If you’re after a bit of luxury, Lombok is a better option than Bali, as while it’s pricier than other islands, it’s still cheaper than Bali, Indonesia’s number one destination.
+If you’re after a bit of luxury, Lombok is a great option.
 Budget hotels cost around £10+, and dorms are under £5.
 Buses are the cheapest form of transport, but they’re not very reliable, so it’s best to have a flexible schedule if you take the bus!
 Renting a scooter is popular too.